 When we first decided to visit Atlantic Canada, Cape Breton Highlands National Park in Nova Scotia was one of our top destinations.
-This section of the Cabot Trail has gorgeous rocky beaches, unique hikes and so much culture!
+This section of the famous Cabot Trail has gorgeous rocky beaches, unique hikes, and so much culture!
 We even got to enjoy a “Kitchen Party” while staying at Cheticamp Campground – complete with fiddle music, singing and delicious potato pancakes with molasses.

 Although, ever the contrarians, we went clockwise around the trail.
 We now understand why counter-clockwise is suggested.
 There are way less steep descents by going the preferred route!
 So, this list starts at the Ingonish Beach entrance and ends at the Cheticamp Campground.
 Most hikes in Cape Breton should not take longer than two hours.
 And, although some have steep areas, we did not find them overly difficult.

-5 Short Hikes in Cape Breton
+5 Short Cape Breton Hiking Trails

 1. Freshwater Lake Trail & Look-Off